csainty/Veil/README.md

 You have two options for using Veil :-

-1. If you are using [Nancy](https://github.com/NancyFx/Nancy) then install a ViewEngine module e.g. [Nancy.ViewEngines.Veil.SuperSimple](https://github.com/csainty/Veil/tree/master/Src/Nancy.ViewEngines.Veil.SuperSimple)
+1. If you are using [Nancy](https://github.com/NancyFx/Nancy) then install the [Nancy.ViewEngines.Veil](https://github.com/csainty/Veil/tree/master/Src/Nancy.ViewEngines.Veil) view engine and your preferred syntax e.g. [Veil.Handlebars](https://github.com/csainty/Veil/tree/master/Src/Veil.Handlebars)
 2. Alternatively you can use the [VeilEngine](https://github.com/csainty/Veil/blob/master/Src/Veil/IVeilEngine.cs) directly in any application e.g.

 ````
-// Register your parsers once at startup
+// Installed parsers are detected from your AppDomain at startup
-VeilEngine.RegisterParser("handlebars", new HandlebarsParser());

---

 // Compile each template once with the chosen parser
 var template = "Hello {{ Name }}";